ZhiyiJaved/Summer-Project/System Development Progress.md

 ![Draft Diagram](Resource/Draft.png)
 ## System Development
 ### Evolution View
-In the last 2 weeks, I developed the `Eevolution View` of the System.
+In the last 2 weeks, I developed the `Evolution View` of the System.
 ![Evolution View](Resource/Revolution%20View.jpg)

 The view was designed to support users for interpretability feature selection and manage multiple instances generated from different